-We are committed to including people from all backgrounds in our school.
-For the complete district policy on education and employment equity, please see Des Moines Public Schools Policies: See Appendix F Code(s) 402.1, 402.2, 454, and 601.
+We are committed to including people from all backgrounds in our schools.
+For the complete district policy on education and employment equity, please see Des Moines Public Schools Policies: Appendix D Code(s) 402.1, 402.2, 454, and 601.